Fitting Sparse Markov Models to Categorical Time Series Using Convex Clustering: Conditions and Theoretical Results

-The very first result will ensure that the resulting solution of the objective function in (\ref{eq_constrained}) will produce a valid probability distribution over $\Sigma$.
-Note that, we don't consider this solution as our estimated transition probability for the group.
-However, if under some extra-ordinary circumstances the solution exhibits oracle properties, one can use the solutions as the common transition probabilities for the partitions. \\[0.1 in] \noi {\bf Theorem 1:}~ For any $\lambda>0$, the optimal solution $\bm{b}_i^{*}(\lambda)$ is a valid probability distribution for $i=1,2,,,,p$; i.e. \\[.1 in] (a) $b^*_{i,a}(\lambda)\ge 0$ for $a=1,...,d$, \\[.1 in] (b) $\sum_{a=1}^{d} b^*_{i,a}(\lambda)=1$. \\[.1 in] Next, we would like to derive the probability of true cluster recovery.
+This result follows directly from standard properties of convex optimization over closed convex sets (see \cite{boyd2004convex}) and the structure of the algorithm used (see \cite{chi2015splitting}).
+While one could impose simplex constraints explicitly during optimization, our augmented Lagrangian approach already preserves this structure without additional computational cost.

+Despite this, we do not directly use the centroids $\mathbf{b}_j^*(\lambda)$ from convex clustering as estimates of the transition probabilities.
+Due to the shrinkage effect induced by the fusion penalty, these cluster centers may be biased toward the global average and not accurately represent the true transition distributions.
+Therefore, once the partition is obtained, we re-estimate the transition probabilities for each cluster using the empirical frequencies of the histories in that cluster.
+This approach improves estimation accuracy while preserving the benefits of regularized clustering.

+Next, we would like to derive the probability of true cluster recovery.
 There are two steps involved in this process.
 First, we need the true model in the solution path over varying $\lambda$.
-This implies the conditions of the proposition 2 must be satisfied, i.e $\lambda_{\text{min}}^{(n)} < \lambda_{\text{max}}^{(n)}$.
-From Theorem 2, we get a lower bound of the probability of the true model being present in the solution path.
-This will tell us that with increasing sequence length, the probability of not perfect recovery converges to $0$ in an exponential rate. \\[0.1 in] \noi {\bf Theorem 2:}~ Define
+This implies the conditions of Proposition \ref{prop_2} must be satisfied, i.e. $\lambda_{\text{min}}^{(n)} < \lambda_{\text{max}}^{(n)}$.
+From Theorem \ref{thm_cluster_recovery}, which is given next, we get a lower bound on the probability of the true model being present in the solution path.
+Note that \cite{sun2021convex} have derived these perfect recovery conditions for a given fixed data set when the data points in a particular cluster are close to each other.
+Our approach is significantly different, as we cluster estimated transition probability vectors, which are random variables, and thus $\lambda_{\text{min}}^{(n)}$ and $\lambda_{\text{max}}^{(n)}$ are random variables as well.
+We provide theoretical bounds to ensure that the probability of the event $\big\{\lambda_{\text{min}}^{(n)}<\lambda_{\text{max}}^{(n)}\big\}$ is $1-\mathcal{O}_p(e^{-n})$.